xavibenjamin/theboldreport.net/_posts/2016-09-23-apple-echo.markdown

 So here's my beef: Apple should focus on making what they have great.
 Bringing another device to the market when they're struggling in so many other areas to catch up strikes me as a really bad idea.

-Now, there's a reason I don't work at Apple.
-I could be way off base.
-But I don't think I am.
 Apple needs to start saying no again.
-I want them to make the best doggone iPhones, iPads, and computers anyone has ever seen and I want them to focus on that.
-I don't want them to make a car.
-I don't want them to power my home.
-I don't want them trying to make some sort of social networking thing.
-I just want them to make the best phones, tablets, and computers.
+Don't make a car.
+Don't power my home.
+Don't make some sort of social networking thing.
+Make the best phones, tablets, and computers.
 Period.

 [Focus is about saying no]: https://youtu.be/H8eP99neOVs